1. Blog

 Source: “Hunts Point” by Wikiwiki718~commonswiki via Wikimedia Commons.

-Hunts Point made it onto the DNA Info list of safest neighborhoods in the Bronx as well, falling just behind Mott Haven.
 This urban peninsula is part of the Southwest Bronx and juts out into the East River.
 Not surprisingly, the area was once a summering destination for the elite, but it became more industrial in the mid-1900s.
 Most of the area remains commercial and industrial spaces today, but as you move to the northern end, you’ll find a mix of low-rise apartments as well as some townhouses and brownstones.
-The median household income in this neighborhood is just $25,936 per year and almost everyone rents.
-However, the schools perform above the national average and a good cup of coffee or green space is never far away.
+Recent data shows the median household income in this neighborhood at $31,171 per year, and almost everyone rents.
+However, the schools perform above the national average, and a good cup of coffee or green space is never far away.

 6. Jerome Park